george-hawkins/aws-notes/README.md

 AWS CLI - launching instances
 -----------------------------

-See the script [`launch-ec2-instance`](launch-ec2-instance) for how to launch instances using the AWS CLI.

 To launch an instance, you need a security group.
 Initially, I went to the EC2 dashboard and then to _Security Groups_ and used the name of one there (that had been automatically created when I used the web console to start an instance).
 But it's also fairly simple to create one using the AWS CLI.

 ### Security group creation with the AWS CLI